AttorneyTech/attorneytech-database/README.md

 <img width="532" alt="Screen Shot 2022-05-29 at 16 31 57" src="https://user-images.githubusercontent.com/89285959/170859367-eec0b785-4a74-4051-8c13-53ac32e15c8e.png">

-If this produces no response then this step was successful

-and you can skip over the remainder of this section.
+If this produces no response then this step was successful and you can skip over the remainder of this section.

 <hr>

-# Accessing a Database on localhost by CLI
+<h2>Accessing a Database on localhost by CLI</h2>

+1. Running the PostgreSQL interactive terminal program, called psql, which allows you to interactively enter, edit, and execute SQL commands.

 ```
 psql <dbname>
 ```

-Running the PostgreSQL interactive terminal program, called psql,

-which allows you to interactively enter, edit, and execute SQL commands.
+or

 ```
 psql -h [hostname] -p [port] [dbname] [username]